Bombus Speedshop

 Shine

-When the brackets for the throttbody was done I thought they deserved some shine and rust protection.
+When the brackets for the throttle body was done I thought they deserved some shine and rust protection.
 Some Zinc plating gave the final touch.

 Shiny brackets worthy a throttlebody